What is Continuous Compounding?

 - r = Interest Rate

-The calculation assumes constant compounding over an infinite number of time periods.
-Since the time period is infinite, the exponent helps in a multiplication of the current investment.
+The calculation assumes constant compounding over an infinite number of periods.
+Since the period is infinite, the exponent helps in the multiplication of the current investment.
 This is multiplied by the current rate and time.
-Despite a large number of investments, a difference in total interest earned through continuous compounding excel is less as compared to traditional compounding, which will be looked into through examples.
+Despite many investments, the difference in total interest earned through continuous compounding excel is less than traditional compounding, which will be examined through examples.

 Example